cvxgrp/pymde/README.md

 Embedding_ (MDE).
 With MDE, it is easy to recreate well-known embeddings and to create new ones, tailored to your particular application.

-PyMDE is competitive
-in runtime with more specialized embedding methods.
-With a GPU, it can be even faster.
+PyMDE is competitive in runtime with more specialized embedding methods.
+With a GPU, embedding computation can be even faster.
+For neighbor-preserving embeddings, it uses a custom exact k-nearest neighbor algorithm implemented in Rust, accelerated with Rayon and BLAS.

 ## Overview
 PyMDE can be enjoyed by beginners and experts alike.
 It can be used to: